gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 ## Publishing a plugin

-You've built a local plugin for your project, but what if you want to share it with others? `npm` allows you to publish your plugins, check out the npm docs on [How to Publish & Update a Package](https://docs.npmjs.com/getting-started/publishing-npm-packages) for more info.
+You've built a local plugin for your project, but what if you want to share it with others? `npm` allows you to publish your plugins.
+Check out the npm docs on [How to Publish & Update a Package](https://docs.npmjs.com/getting-started/publishing-npm-packages) for more info.

 > **NOTE:** Don't forget to edit your plugin's `package.json` file to include info about your plugin.